schmkls/SongPlacer/exampleUsers.md

 **Bob Bobsson** used Songplacer when he went on a trip through Asia, in order to get a better experience of local culture.
 He has added some songs to the default playlist *all* that are memories of his trip.

-**Inga Ingesson** uses Songplacer to see what schools in other areas listen to, or what songs they have made, during their russefeiring.
+**Inga Ingesson** uses Songplacer to see what schools in other areas listen to, or what songs they have made, during the russefeiring.

 # Example set of playlists